-New BlackBerry CEO has no plans to axe smartphone businessAlex Wagner - Deputy Managing Editor, News Desk
+New BlackBerry CEO has no plans to axe smartphone businessAlex Wagner - Editorial Director of News and Content

 BlackBerry made waves today when it announced that rather than be acquired by Fairfax Financial Holdings Limited, it would instead accept a $1 billion investment from the firm and oust CEO Thorsten Heins.
 Neither BlackBerry nor interim CEO John Chen have gone into specifics about exactly how they plan to turn things around in the coming months, but Chen has confirmed that one thing that we won't see is the death of BlackBerry's smartphone business.